chb/smart-docs/updates/smart_0.6/index.md

 ### Medical Images

+<span style='color:red'>EXPERIMENTAL: This data model and API
+should be considered experimental as of v0.6</span>

 The [Medical Images API][] returns DICOM-encoded studies about the patient (CT scans, x-rays, echographs, etc).
 In addition to the fields returned by the document model, this data model also returns the fields study title, study type, and study date.